jtc42/fastapi-hypermodel/README.md

 ### Create a link set

 In some cases we want to create a map of relational links.
 In these cases we can create a `LinkSet` field describing each link and it's relationship to the object.
+The `LinkSet` class is really just a spicy dictionary that tells the parent `HyperModel` to "render" each link in the link set, and includes some extra OpenAPI schema stuff.

 ```python
 class Person(HyperModel):